 - At Kualoa Ranch on Oahu's windward coast, Night Marchers have been spotted around an area that is said to house the remains of hundreds of Hawaiian chiefs and are said to be responsible for a good many nighttime car accidents.

-- La Perouse Bay, an area of the Ahihi-Kinau Natural Area Preserve in South Maui, the restless Night Marchers roam along the hardened lava landscape in search of mischief.
+- At La Perouse Bay, an area in the Ahihi-Kinau Natural Area Preserve in South Maui, the restless Night Marchers are said to roam along the hardened lava landscape in search of mischief.

-- The town of Kaunakakai on Molokai is rumored to be a Night Marcher hotspot as the remnants of the Ililiopae Heiau, a sacred temple site, are located here.
+- The town of Kaunakakai on Molokai is rumored to be a Night Marcher hotspot as the remnants of Ili'ili'opae Heiau, a sacred temple site, are located nearby.

 What to do when happening upon a night march in progress?
 The ghostly procession must never be interrupted.
 Legend has it that resting your eyes upon the Night Marchers could signal a grim fate for the perpetrator, a friend or relative, so witnesses are urged to crouch low to the ground, "play dead" and avert the eyes.
 Any sound or movement could invite a Night Marcher's deadly glance.
 These Night Marchers are set diligently upon their destination and are not considered spirits that will deviate from their path to haunt humans nearby.

-Favorite Nights of the Marchers: Po Kane and Po Akua
+Favorite nights of the Night Marchers: Po Kane and Po Akua

-Po Kane – in night of the Hawaiian god Kane, chiefs, chiefesses, priests and close attendants march.
+Po Kane – during nights of the Hawaiian god Kane, chiefs, chiefesses, priests and close attendants march.

-Po Akua – on the 14th night of the new moon, spirits of chiefs, warriors, aumakua (ancestors) and Gods march between sunset and sunrise.
+Po Akua – on the 14th night of the new moon, spirits of chiefs, warriors and aumakua (guardian spirits) march between sunset and sunrise.

 Some characteristics of the mysterious night marches include:

 - Heavy wind